-Resveratrol is an antioxidant phytochemical.
-Phytochemicals are chemicals produced by plants.
-These are the chemicals that plants use to defend themselves against disease; Research has shown that these same chemicals can prove equally beneficial to the human body, helping in areas like cancer, heart disease and diabetes prevention.
+Resveratrol is a phytochemical found in grapes, peanuts, red wine and some berries.
+Phytochemicals are chemicals produced by plants that they use to defend themselves against disease; Research has shown that these same chemicals may be equally beneficial to the human body, helping in areas like cancer, heart disease and diabetes prevention.

 In lab & animal tests resveratrol has been shown to inhibit a number of types of cancer including breast, prostate, stomach, colon, pancreatic and thyroid cancer.